iimez/lllms/README.md

       },
       // Available options and their defaults are engine specific.
       engineOptions: {
-        // GPU will be used automatically, but models can be forced to always run on gpu by
+        // GPU will be used automatically if available.
-        // setting `gpu` to true.
-Usually better to leave it unset.
-See limitations.
+        // Only one model can use the gpu at a time.
         // gpu: true,
         // batchSize: 512,
         cpuThreads: 4,